 Having the exhibition travel launches Summit Artspace OFFSITEwhere the Akron Area Arts Alliance will partner with businesses, schools and community organizations to bring arts experiences and artists into the community, engaging the public on the streets, in classrooms, offices and other unexpected places.

 FREE Workshops and Artist Demos will be offered during the exhibition to help area artists get started with working en plein air.
 Brian Shellito, the Coordinator of this paint-out competition will offer the workshop, Getting Equipped for a Mobile Studio on Saturday, July 19th at 1:00 pm at Summit Artspace.
 Nationally-recognized plein air artist, Carolyn E. Lewis will follow the workshop with an Artist Demo on Saturday, August 2nd at 1:00 pm with Getting a Successful Start on a Plein Air Painting.
 Registration is not necessary and experience with plein air painting is not needed to attend these workshops.
 We encourage all with an interest in painting on location to attend.

 Photo of Carolyn Lewis painting.

-Prize winners will be announced at a special public reception on Friday, March 7th from 5 to 8 pm.
-Representatives from the SUMMA FOUNDATION will distribute the prizes that evening at 6:30 pm.
 Summit Artspace is a project of the Akron Area Arts Alliance in partnership with Summit County government.
-It is located in the historic Akron Beacon Journal building at 140 E. Market St., one block east of the Akron Art Museum.
-It is supported by the Akron Community Foundation, Margaret Clark Morgan Foundation, Burton D. Morgan Foundation, OMNOVA Solutions Foundation, GAR Foundation, Summa Foundation, Ohio Arts Council, the Corbin Foundation, GAR Foundation and the SUMMA Foundation.
+It is located in the historic Akron Beacon building at 140 E. Market St., one block east of the Akron Art Museum.
+The gallery receives support from the Margaret Clark Morgan Foundation, Burton D. Morgan Foundation, Akron Community Foundation, John A. McAlonan Fund, Ohio Arts Council, the Corbin Foundation, GAR Foundation and the SUMMA Foundation.